velascogringo/Thyroid-Disease-Prediction-with-Model-Deployment-Streamlit-App/README.md

 ## About

 This project aims to predict thyroid disease using machine learning and deep learning techniques.
-It encompasses the entire data science pipeline, from loading and preprocessing the dataset to deploying the final model.
+It encompasses the entire data science pipeline, from loading and preprocessing the dataset to deploying a selected model.

 ## Features